Welcome to the Atkinson lab for Social Perception

 Our research focuses on the visual perception of social information, investigating the psychological and neural mechanisms underpinning our ability to infer information about others’ emotions, identity, personality traits, actions, and interactions, from their facial and bodily postures and movement.
 Current projects include:

-We are also engaging in collaborative work on visual attention and cognition in Progressive Supranuclear Palsy and Parkinson’s disease (with Dan Smith, Alison Lane and postdoc Alexis Cheviet), on social cognition and communication in humans and other primates (with Zanna Clay, Mariska Kret and Raphaela Heesen), and cross-cultural variation in friendship habits and emotion recognition (with Philip Howlett, former PhD student at Queen’s University Belfast, supervised by Magdalena Rychlowska, Gülseli Baysu, and me).
+We are also engaging in collaborative work on visual attention and cognition in Progressive Supranuclear Palsy and Parkinson’s disease (with Dan Smith, Alison Lane and postdoc Alexis Cheviet), on facial and gestural communication (with Zanna Clay, Mariska Kret and Raphaela Heesen), and cross-cultural variation in friendship habits and emotion recognition (with Philip Howlett, former PhD student at Queen’s University Belfast, supervised by Magdalena Rychlowska, Gülseli Baysu, and me).
 I have also previously been involved in work on visuomotor control (with Dorothy Cowie and former PhD student Rachel Mowbray).

 Current funding: